Matthew Modine: Film

-In 1995, he appeared opposite Geena Davis in the romantic action-adventure film Cutthroat Island.
+In 1995, Modine appeared opposite Geena Davis in the romantic action-adventure film Cutthroat Island.
+He was nominated for a second Golden Globe Award for Best Actor in a Miniseries or Motion Picture Made for Television for his work in the 1997 television film What the Deaf Man Heard.
 Modine made his feature directorial debut with If...
 Dog...
-Rabbit..., which came after the success of three short films debuting at the Sundance Film Festival: When I Was a Boy (co-directed with Todd Field), Smoking written by David Sedaris, and Ecce Pirate written by Modine.
+Rabbit...
+(1999), which came after the success of three short films debuting at the Sundance Film Festival: When I Was a Boy, co-directed with Todd Field; Smoking, written by David Sedaris; and Ecce Pirate, written by Modine.
+Also in 1999, he appeared in Oliver Stone's football drama Any Given Sunday.

-His dark comedy, I Think I Thought, debuted at the Tribeca Film Festival.
-The film tells the story of a Thinker (Modine) who ends up in Thinkers Anonymous.

-Other short films include To Kill an American, Cowboy, and The Love Film.
-In 2011, he completed Jesus Was a Commie, an avant-garde-dialectical conversation about the world and the prominent issues of modern society.
-Modine co-directed the short film with Terence Ziegler, the editor of I Think I Thought.
-Modine's short films have played internationally.

-In 2003, he guest-starred in The West Wing episode "The Long Goodbye."
+In 2003, he guest-starred in The West Wing episode "The Long Goodbye".
 He portrayed the character Marco, who went to high school with C.J.
 Cregg (Allison Janney) and who helped her deal with her father's steady mental decline due to Alzheimer's disease.
 Modine agreed to take the role because he is a longtime friend of Janney.
 (The two appeared together in a theatrical production of the play Breaking Up directed by Stuart Ross).
-That same year, he played Fritz Gerlich in the CBS miniseries Hitler: The Rise of Evil.
+That same year, he played Fritz Gerlich in the CBS miniseries Hitler: The Rise of Evil (2003).

 In 2004, Modine appeared in Funky Monkey as ex-football star turned spy Alec McCall, who teams up with super-chimp Clemens and his friend Michael Dean (Seth Adkins) to take down the villainous Flick (Taylor Negron).
 The film was critically panned, yet has gained a cult status.
 In 2005, Abel Ferrara's Mary won the Special Jury Prize at the Venice Film Festival.
 In the film, Modine portrays a director recounting the story of Mary Magdalene (Juliette Binoche).
 The following year, he guest-starred in the Law & Order: Special Victims Unit episode "Rage" as a serial killer of young girls.
 In 2010, Modine appeared in The Trial, which was awarded the Parents Television Council's Seal of Approval™.
 The PTC said: "'The Trial' combines the best features of courtroom drama, murder mystery, and character story.
 'The Trial' is a powerful drama which shows the power of healing and hope."
 Modine played a corrupt Majestic City developer named "Sullivan Groff" throughout Season 3 on Weeds.
 Groff has affairs with Nancy Botwin (Mary-Louise Parker) and Celia Hodes (Elizabeth Perkins).
-Also in 2010, Modine appeared in HBO's Too Big to Fail, a film about the Wall Street financial crisis.
-Modine stars as John Thain, former Chairman and CEO of Merrill Lynch.
+Also in 2010, Modine appeared in HBO's Too Big to Fail, a film about the 2008 financial crisis.
+Modine stars as John Thain, former chairman and CEO of Merrill Lynch.